jesscsam/programmeerproject/REPORT.md

 An important choice I made is the fact dat I faked the data on 'risk'.
 This makes my pie chart fully fictional, but because this assignment is for the actual *visualisation*, I cared more about actually having something to show.
 Because the original dataset had 28,000 'unknown_risk' entries, I randomly changed those to high, low and no risk, leaving some unknown, too.
 At first I thought about judging risk levels myself, for example: `for all entries that are male, homosexual and switch, give 50% of them high_risk, 30% low_risk` etcetera.
 This, however, would mean looping over the data far too much.
 Also, ethically, I thought this would go too far.
 So random risk assignment it was!

 ##### Other choices
 All other choices I've made during the course of this project are because I either outlined the idea in my proposal, or because of practical matters.
 I chose for a one-page website because that is how I wanted it from the start.
 Or for example, I would've liked the pie chart to also be able to show risk data if you click on a partition within the inner or middle ring of the sunburst, but I know I couldn't've been able to create JSON for that in the time that I had.

 ## Future adjustments & reflection

 If I had some more time, I would have included tooltips or percentage labels in the pie chart.
-I forgot about adding that for very long, and because percentages are not included in my JSON (only raw numbers), it didn't manage to implement it in time.
+I forgot about adding that for very long, and because percentages are not included in my JSON (only raw numbers), I didn't manage to implement it in time.
 And of course, there are always i's to dot - like actually spelling 'submissive' right (the data says 'Submisive').
 It would've been an easy fix, but I just never did it.

 All in all, I really enjoyed focusing entirely on one project for a month.
 It's a real deep dive into JavaScript and D3, but it's nice to have built it all yourself (or with a little help from StackOverflow of course) and I'm proud of the result.